tgb20/StreamLink/README.md

 On `linkcreated`

-`device_uuid` is the uuid of the device that requested to make this link
+`device_id` is the uuid of the device that requested to make this link

-`link_code` is the link code for this link, or NaN if it failed
+`link_code` is the link code for this link, or “null” if it failed
 ```
 {
-	“device_uuid”: “”,
+	“device_id”: “”,
 	“link_code”: “”
 }
 ```

 ### When a message is recieved
-When a message is sent to the server this event is emitted.
-Devices should ignore the message if it is not directed to them.
-In the future will be encrypted so the link password is required to read them.
+When a message is sent to the server this event is emitted to all devices attached ti the link.

 On `newmessage`

-`link_code` is the link code for the link in which this message belongs to

-`device_uuid` is the uuid of the device that send the message
+`device_id` is the id of the device that send the message

 `type` is type of data the message is (currently only string)

 `message` is the content of the message
 ```
 {
-	”link_code”: “”,
-	“device_uuid”: “”,
+	“device_id”: “”,
 	“type“: “”
 	“message”: object
 }